 - They should be working to this Safe Guide or something similar that references the Government guidelines. - All their employees should be safety aware and adhere to Government health guidelines.
-So: - Expect workers to operate 2 metres apart. - They should wear gloves at all times. - They should have hand sanitiser available and make a commitment to frequently clean/wash hands. - They should be aware of the areas of your home where they can enter or not - please make it clear which parts of your property that are prohibited.
+So: - Expect workers to operate 2 metres apart. - They should wear gloves and/or face coverings when in enclosed spaces. - They should have hand sanitiser available and make a commitment to frequently clean/wash hands. - They should be aware of the areas of your home where they can enter or not - please make it clear which parts of your property that are prohibited.